Welcome to Captain's Dinner

 Quick question: What would you do if you found yourself and three colleagues stranded for two weeks on a tiny lifeboat in the middle of the ocean with no fresh water to drink and only a few cans of tinned turnips?
 You’d get real hungry, real fast.
 But then what?
 What would you do to survive—and how would society judge you for it?

 If you’re interested in excavating these kinds of questions and confronting your deepest moral limits, then you’ve come to the right place.
-Welcome to The Captain’s Dinner Official Substack!
-This newsletter is a companion to Captain’s Dinner, Adam Cohen’s forthcoming book about a shocking crime at sea that illustrates one of philosophy’s most enduring moral dilemmas: When does survival justify murder?
+Welcome to The Captain’s Dinner Official Substack—your companion to the landmark case that illustrates one of philosophy’s most enduring moral dilemmas: When does survival justify murder?

 On May 19, 1884, the yacht Mignonette set sail from England on what should have been an uneventful voyage.
 When their vessel sank in the Atlantic, Captain Thomas Dudley and his crew found themselves adrift in a tiny lifeboat.
 As days turned to weeks, they faced an unthinkable choice: starve to death or resort to cannibalism.
 Their decision to sacrifice the youngest among them (17-year-old cabin boy Richard Parker) ignited a firestorm of controversy upon their rescue.
 Instead of being hailed as survivors, Dudley and his crew found themselves at the center of a landmark murder trial that would transform law and ethics forever.

-And here's the best part: When you subscribe to our annual plan, you'll also receive a copy of Captain's Dinner when it's released in November.
-That's the complete book delivered right to your door, plus exclusive access to all our premium content throughout the year!
+And here’s the best part: When you upgrade to a paid subscription, you’ll receive a copy of Captain’s Dinner delivered right to your door, plus exclusive access to all our premium content!

 Behind the scenes, there are two of us rigging the sails of this ‘Stack: author Adam Cohen and me, editor Adrienne Westenfeld.